tslamic/learn-kotlin-native/hello-world.md

 layout: page
 title: Hello, World
 comments: true
+desc: Create an all-time classic, a Hello World program using Kotlin/Native.
 ---

 In this short tutorial, we're going to look at an all-time classic, a _Hello, World_ program.
 Before starting, you'll need to know the very basics of: